wusai2333/trib/doc/lab2.md

 # Lab2

 Welcome to Lab2.
-The goal of this labe is to ...
-The goal of this lab is to split the logic into stateless scalable front-ends and a key-value pair backend.
-In particular, you need to:

-3. Implement a stateless Tribbler front-end type that fits `trib.Server` interface that calls a remote RPC key-value pair back-end server.
+The goal of this lab is to use the RPC key-value pair we built in the last lab to implement scalable Tribbler front-ends and back-ends.
+In, particular, you need to mplement a stateless Tribbler front-end type that fits `trib.Server` interface that perform calls to a list of remote RPC key-value pair back-end server, which save all the user information and Tribbles in a distributed fashion.

 ## Tribble